-Use python to answer the question: What are the most frequent words in Herman Melville's novel Moby Dick?
+Use web scraping and NLP to find the most frequent words in Herman Melville's novel, Moby Dick.

 In this Project, you'll scrape the novel Moby Dick from the website Project Gutenberg

 (which contains a large corpus of books) using the Python package

 Then you'll extract words from this web data using BeautifulSoup.

 Finally, we'll dive into analyzing the distribution of words using

 the Natural Language ToolKit (

 nltk).
 The natural language processing tools

 used here apply to much of the data that data scientists encounter as a vast